adithya2754/text-to-image/README.md

 ![Architecture of StackGAN](a.png)

 I have used StackGAN to generate images from text.
 Architecture of StackGAN is as above.
-I have stopped the process after first stage of StackGAN but however it can be used for stage-2 as well.
+I have stopped the process after first stage of StackGAN but however it can be used for stage-2 as well.[
+[Link][inde] to the weights generated

 ## About dataset used